 6.3.
 Defining your exit strategy

-- Using the Base Line: For a long position, you can place a stop-loss just below it.
+- Using the Base Line: For a long position, traders can place a stop-loss just below it.
 This line represents the market’s medium-term equilibrium, and a close below it signals a potential shift in strength.
-For a short position, you would place one just above.
+For a short position, traders would place one just above.

-A price break below these levels is a strong signal that your initial trade setup may be invalidated.
+A price break below these levels is a strong signal that the initial trade setup may be invalidated.

 While Ichimoku is a powerful methodology on its own, its signals can be further refined by pairing it with complementary indicators.
 This practice helps filter out market noise and validate trades with greater confidence.